openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 rule "Nanoleaf double tap toggles power of device" when
-    Item Panel1DoubleTap changed from OFF to ON then
+    Item Panel1DoubleTap changed from NULL to ON or Item Panel1DoubleTap changed from OFF to ON then
     logInfo("CanvasTouch", "Nanoleaf Canvas Panel 1 was touched twice.
 Toggle Power of whole canvas.")